bsafdi/GCE-2FIG/README.md

 ![alt text](https://github.com/bsafdi/GCE-2FIG/blob/master/notebooks/plots/Table_Us.png "Our best fit parameters")

 In particular our returned TS values, whilst still in favor of a bulge population, are more modest.
 Further we favor different values for both z0 and beta.
 The derivation of these parameters is shown in the notebooks outlined below.

+**NB:** the floated alpha results are still converging, explaining the lower TS this will be updated soon.